anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove SharePoint Folder by URL
 -----------------------------------------
-Removes the folder from the document library or list by the specified URL.
+Removes a SharePoint folder from the document library or list by the specified URL with the help of Microsoft Flow.

 .. rubric:: Input Parameters